Province of Pomerania (1815–1945): Overview

 Besides the air raids conducted since 1943, World War II reached the province in early 1945 with the East Pomeranian Offensive and the Battle of Berlin, both launched and won by the Soviet Union's Red Army.
 Insufficient evacuation left the population subject to murder, war rape, and plunder by the successors.

 When the war was over, the Oder–Neisse line cut the province in two unequal parts.
 The smaller western part became part of the East German State of Mecklenburg-Vorpommern.
 The larger eastern part was attached to post-war Poland as Szczecin Voivodeship.
-After the war, ethnic Germans were expelled from Poland and the area was re-settled with Poles.
+After the war, ethnic Germans were expelled from Poland in accordance with the Potsdam Agreement and the area was re-settled with Poles.
 Currently, most of the territory of the province lies within the West Pomeranian Voivodeship, which share the same city—now Szczecin—as its capital.

 Until 1932, the province was subdivided into the government regions (Regierungsbezirk Köslin (eastern part, Farther Pomerania), Stettin (southwestern part, Old Western Pomerania), and Stralsund (northwestern part, Neuvorpommern).
 The Stralsund region was merged into the Stettin region in 1932.
 In 1938, the Grenzmark Posen-West Prussia region (southeastern part, created from the former Prussian Province Posen-West Prussia) was merged into the province.
 The provincial capital was Stettin (now Szczecin), the Regierungsbezirk capitals were Köslin (now Koszalin), Stettin, Stralsund and Schneidemühl (now Piła), respectively.

-In 1905 the Province of Pomerania had 1,684,326 inhabitants, among them 1,616,550 Protestants, 50,206 Catholics, and 9,660 Jews.
+In 1905 the province of Pomerania had 1,684,326 inhabitants, among them 1,616,550 Protestants, 50,206 Catholics, and 9,660 Jews.
 In 1900 Polish was the native language of 14,162 of the inhabitants (at the border to West Prussia), and there were 310 (at the Lake Leba and at the Lake Garde) whose native language was Kashubian.
 The area of the province amounted to 30,120 km2.
 In 1925, the province had an area of 30,208 km2, with a population of 1,878,780 inhabitants.